 Canada and Paraguay established diplomatic relations in 1961.
 The Embassy of Canada in Buenos Aires is accredited to Paraguay, and Canada maintains a Consulate headed by an Honorary Consul in Asunción, as well as a Visa Application Centre which opened in September 2011 to facilitate visa applications for residents in Paraguay.

 Canada and Paraguay share common values such as effective multilateralism, respect for human rights, and support for multilateral institutions and peacekeeping efforts.
 We also share strong ties through the Mennonite diaspora in our two countries.

-Bilateral merchandise trade between Canada and Paraguay totaled approximately $32 million in 2016.
-This number includes $17.3 million in Canadian exports (mostly machinery, paper articles, printed books and newspapers) and $14.6 million in imports (mainly sugar, oilseeds, wood products) from Paraguay.
-Canadian companies’ involvement in the Paraguayan market is modest, with main investments in sectors such as mining, infrastructure, and energy.
+Bilateral merchandise trade between Canada and Paraguay totalled approximately $32.6 million in 2017.
+This number includes $20.9 million in Canadian exports (mostly machinery, pharmaceutical products, paper articles, printed books and newspapers) and $11.8 million in imports (mainly sugar, oilseeds, wood products) from Paraguay.
+Canadian companies’ involvement in the Paraguayan market is modest, with selected investments in sectors such as mining, infrastructure, and energy.

-Paraguay has encouraging prospects for increased opportunities in infrastructure, energy, and transportation sectors, as well as policies encouraging increased foreign investment.
+Paraguay offers emerging opportunities in the infrastructure, energy, and transportation sectors, supported by policies that encourage increased foreign investment.

 The Government of Canada is committed to promoting responsible business practices and expects and encourages Canadian companies working internationally to respect all applicable laws and international standards, to operate transparently and in consultation with host governments and local communities, and to conduct their activities in a socially and environmentally responsible manner.